Q. Do I qualify for resident pricing for Village-run programs and/or teams?

 Q. What does ‘Grade’ mean in the age designation for sports and camps?
 Why is it different for baseball?

-A. The grade designation for everything except t-ball/baseball/softball refers to the grade your child will be entering in fall.
-For t-ball, baseball, and softball, however, it refers to the grade your child is in during the current, 2017-18 school year to be consistent with high school league standards.
+A. The grade designation for everything except t-ball/baseball/softball refers to the grade your child will be entering in fall of the next school year.
+For t-ball, baseball, and softball, however, it refers to the grade your child is in during spring of the current school year to be consistent with high school league standards.

 Q. Is it safe to pay online?